MengTo/Spring/README.md

 ## Installation
-Put all the files in a folder called Spring and drag the folder to your Xcode project.
+Drag and drop the Spring folder to your Xcode project.

 ## Usage with Storyboard
 In Identity Inspector, connect the UIView to SpringView Class and set the animation properties in Attribute Inspector.